LAION-AI/open_clip_mammut/README.md

 # OpenCLIP + MaMMUT

 This is a fork of [OpenCLIP](https://github.com/mlfoundations/open_clip) that implements [MaMMUT](https://arxiv.org/abs/2303.16839).
+The fork is largely based on the MaMMUT pull request (<https://github.com/mlfoundations/open_clip/pull/641>) of Giovanni Puccetti (@gpucce).

+---

 The following is the original README from the upstream OpenCLIP repository:

----

 # OpenCLIP